METALS-Shanghai metals fall as COVID surge in China unsettles traders

 The industrial metals markets might in the next few months as the headwinds of slow growth will likely dominate the economic landscape for some time.

+"The consumption (of copper in China) is currently entering the seasonal consumption off-season," said Huatai Futures in a report.

-Nonetheless, the dropping of China's stringent "zero-COVID" measures still sparked some hopes for better economic activities in the world's biggest metals consuming market.
+The dropping of China's stringent "zero-COVID" measures had sparked some hopes for better economic activities in the world's biggest metals consuming market.

-Three-month copper on the London Metal Exchange CMCU3 rose 1.3% to $8,478.50 a tonne, reversing two sessions of losses.
+Three-month copper on the London Metal Exchange (LME) CMCU3 rose 1.3% to $8,484 a tonne, reversing two sessions of losses.

 For the top stories in metals and other news, click